 A. Matter of Conviction

 As you have read through this post, perhaps you are convicted on this particular issue in one way or the other.
-One thing that I hope we all can agree upon is that we are called to live in a fallen world and impact it for Christ.
+One area I hope we all can agree upon is that we are called to live in a fallen world and impact it for Christ.
 The way we may choose to do that is different for each one of us, but we need to be thinking through how it will look in our lives.

 If the Lord has pricked your conscience and you feel that Faith Based Investing is the best way to honor Him, then find a solution to help you reach that goal.
 If you don’t understand why this is a concern, then continue to invest in a way that is consistent with your convictions.